markh-de/KiVar/README.md

 All changes by the plugin are only performed in the board, as KiVar is a plugin for _pcbnew_ (_eeschema_ does not yet have a plugin interface).
 That is, the performed changes must be propagated back from the board to the schematic in order to be visible there (e.g. for changed values and DNP markings).

 To propagate the changes back to the schematic, use the PCB Editor menu item _Tools &rarr; Update Schematic from PCB..._ and make sure to select the checkboxes _Values_ and _Attributes_\*.
-If you have modified the KiVar rules inside the PCB Editor, i.e. edited the footprint fields\* instead of the symbol fields, then also select the checkbox _Other fields_\*, in order to propagate your KiVar rules to the schematic.
+If you have modified KiVar Records inside the PCB Editor, i.e. edited the footprint fields\* instead of the symbol fields, then also select the checkbox _Other fields_\* to propagate your modified KiVar Records to the schematic.

 #### Using the KiVar Command Line Application

-The KiVar CLI application works similar to the plugin, except that it manipulates an existing `.kicad_pcb` file (which must not be opened in another application).
+The KiVar CLI application uses the same KiVar backend as the plugin, but a different user interface.
+Also, the CLI app manipulates existing `.kicad_pcb` files (which must not be opened in another application).

 For usage information and available commands and options, run: